Study lepton flavor violation $B^0\rightarrow{{l_i}^{\pm}{l_j}^{\mp}}$ within the Mass Insertion Approximation: Introduction

 $U(1)_X$SSM is the $U(1)_X$ extension of the MSSM and its local gauge group is $SU(3)_C\times SU(2)_L \times U(1)_Y \times U(1)_X$\cite{Sarah1,Sarah2,Sarah3}.
-On the basis of MSSM we add three new singlet Higgs superfields $\hat{\eta},~\hat{\bar{\eta}},~\hat{S}$ and three generation right-handed neutrinos $\hat{\nu}_i$ to get $U(1)_X$SSM.
+On the basis of MSSM we add three new singlet Higgs superfields $\hat{\eta},~\hat{\bar{\eta}},~\hat{S}$ and three generations of right-handed neutrinos $\hat{\nu}_i$ to get $U(1)_X$SSM.
 The right-handed neutrinos have two functions, one of which is to produce tiny mass to light neutrinos through see-saw mechanism.
 Another is to provide a new dark matter candidate-light sneutrino.
 This model alleviates the so-called little hierarchy problem that occurs in MSSM.
 Compared with the MSSM, the neutrino masses in the $U(1)_X$SSM are not zero.
 The lightest CP-even Higgs mass at tree level is improved.
+In $U(1)_X$SSM, the interaction between three extra singlet Higgs superfields and two Higgs doublets is favorable to increase the mass of the lightest CP-even Higgs at the tree level.
 The second light neutral CP-even Higgs can be at TeV order.
-In this article, we analyze the LFV decays $B_d\rightarrow{{l_i}^{\pm}{l_j}^{\mp}}$($B_d\rightarrow e{\mu}$, $B_d\rightarrow e{\tau}$ and $B_d\rightarrow {\mu}{\tau}$) with the method of Mass Insertion Approximation(MIA)\cite{MIA1,T10,MIA2,MIA3,MIA4} in the $U(1)_X$SSM.
+In this article, we analyze the LFV decays $B^0\rightarrow{{l_i}^{\pm}{l_j}^{\mp}}$ ($B^0\rightarrow e{\mu}$, $B^0\rightarrow e{\tau}$ and $B^0\rightarrow {\mu}{\tau}$) with the method of Mass Insertion Approximation (MIA)\cite{MIA1,T10,MIA2,MIA3,MIA4} in the $U(1)_X$SSM.
 The MIA is the calculation method that can more intuitively and clearly find out the sensitive parameters for LFV decays.
 It uses the characteristic states of electroweak interaction, and the perturbed mass insertion changes slepton flavor.
 What is noteworthy is that these parameters are considered between all possible flavor blends among SUSY partner of leptons, in which their particular origin has no assumption and is independent of the model\cite{MIA2}.
 The MIA method has also been applied to other work related to LFV\cite{MIA2,MIA3,MIA4}, which lays a good foundation for us to continue exploring LFV.